 If you are worried that you may be made redundant, it is a good idea to talk to your supervisor or manager to get more information.

 Can I reduce my chances of being made redundant?

-Does my employer have the right to terminate my employment?
+Does my employer have the right to make me redundant?

-You can only be made redundant for genuine commercial reasons that mean your position is no longer needed.
+You can only be made redundant if genuine commercial reasons mean your position is no longer needed.
 This can be due to:

 - a decline in available work

 - the sale or transfer of the employer’s business.